beet-software/dorm/dorm_annotations/README.md

 It accepts the following parameters:

-- `name`: Specifies the name of the column in the underlying database.
+- `name`: Optional name of the column in the underlying database.
+When omitted, the generator uses the annotated getter name.
 - `defaultValue`: Provides an optional default value for the field.
 If not explicitly set and the return type of the getter is nullable, the field will default to null.